As the only accelerator in the Eastern Washington region, Ignite Northwest serves a wide range of technology related enterprises.

 How are the advisors chosen for each company?

-Based on interviews with the Ignite Northwest program team, advisors will be matched with the unique current needs for the company and industry.
-There will also be informal networking events that will allow the companies to interact with the advisors.
+Each company in the program will be assigned a coach from the program team.
+Based on interviews, advisors can be matched with the unique current needs for the company and industry.
+There will also be informal networking events that will allow the companies to interact with advisors.

 How much does the accelerator cost?